Microsoft/azure-docs.cs-cz/articles/data-factory/ssis-integration-runtime-ssis-activity-faq.md

 ---
-title: 'Řešení potíží se spuštěním balíčku v prostředí SSIS Integration runtime '
+title: 'Troubleshoot package execution in the SSIS integration runtime '
-description: Tento článek popisuje pokyny k odstraňování problémů s SSIS balíčkem v prostředí SSIS Integration runtime.
+description: This article provides troubleshooting guidance for SSIS package execution in the SSIS integration runtime
 services: data-factory
 documentationcenter: ''
 ms.service: data-factory